 After all, Cavalier King Charles Spaniels were bred to accompany their humans and owners.
 With a long rich history in companionship, these spaniels have some of the highest instinctive intelligence.

-With that said, we have to rely on anecdotes to assess the adaptive intelligence in the Cavalier King Charles Spaniel.
-But fortunately, most of these spaniels seem to be adaptively intelligent according to the owners:
+With that said, we have to rely on owner anecdotes and stories to assess the adaptive intelligence of a Cavalier King Charles Spaniel.
+The good news is that most of these spaniels seem to possess very high adaptively intelligence, at least according to the owners.